ray-project/ray/doc/source/workflows/basics.rst

 This is achieved by returning a continuation of a DAG.

-In our context, a continuation is basically a tail function call returned by a function.
+In our context, a continuation is a tail function call returned by a function.
 For example:

 .. code-block:: python